top of page

 You should also keep in mind that not everything can be measured with Yagni.
 Yes, it's true that if you don't need it you shouldn't waste time with it (it also applies in life), but at the same time the principle invites you to foresee what you will need in the future, it is mostly about making the right decision without discarding being able to consider the larger context.

 No matter what task you perform, the goal is to make the system easier to understand and use, also more maintainable, cleaner, and more robust.
-If that means writing more lines of code, then we'll make use of the YAGNI practice.
+If that means writing more lines of code, then we'll use the YAGNI practice.

-Granularity
+Granularity of YAGNI

-Lack of simplicity sometimes leads us to let our tasks spread with our inspiration and we end up using a proverbial bazooka 🔫 to clobber a fly 🪰.
-YAGNI can help us avoid this, but it's only relevant when we're talking about things that can take a lot of time, money, or work: extensive features, direction changes, technology changes...
+Lack of simplicity sometimes leads us to let our tasks spread with our inspiration and we end up using a proverbial bazooka 🔫 to destroy a fly 🪰.
+YAGNI can help us avoid this, but it's only relevant when talking about things that can take a lot of time, money, or work: extensive features, direction changes, technology changes...

-Balance
+Balance in YAGNI

 And another thing is when we talk about finer-grained features (i.e. capabilities) that should always take priority, maintainability, testability, usability, readability, etc...